Uvacoder/port-photogrammetry-gatsby/content/posts/migrating-from-jekyll-to-hugo-to-gatsby.md

 ## Gatsby

-[Gatsby](https://www.gatsbyjs.org/) uses [React](https://reactjs.org/) to build your site.
+[Gatsby](https://www.gatsbyjs.org/) uses [React](https://reactjs.org/) and [Graphql](https://graphql.org/) to build your site.
 As such its quite easy to customize your site or even build it from scratch.
 There are also a huge amount of plugins which can do all kind of useful things such as SEO, image processing etc.

 Did I already mention the performance of gatsby?
 No no not the build performance as that falls a bit between Jekyll and Hugo iam talking about the performance of the generated site.
-Maybe your already noticed that my blog loads almost instantly.
+Maybe you already noticed that my blog loads almost instantly and this is among other things thanks to Gatsby.

+Working with gatsby does mean you have to learn React and Grahpql but I don't necessarily view this as a bad thing as these technologies are quite popular and thus worth to learn.